joaotavora/yasnippet/doc/snippet-development.rst

 this has the same effect has using the ```yas/selected-text``` inline evaluation.

-Because on most systems starting to type deletes the currently region, this works mostly with the ``yas/insert-snippet`` command.
+Because on most systems starting to type deletes the currently selected region, this works mostly for snippets with direct keybindings or with the ``yas/insert-snippet`` command.

 However, when the value is of this variable is ``cua`` YASnippet will additionally look-up any recently selected that you deleted by starting